Dhi13man/nordigen_integration/README.md

     Analogous to Step 4.1 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-5. `fetchRedirectLinkForRequisition({String? aspspID, String? requisitionID, ASPSP? aspsp, RequisitionModel? requisition})`
+5. `fetchRedirectLinkForRequisition({required String fetchRedirectLinkForRequisition, required String requisitionID})`

-    Provides a redirect link to the Requisition passed in for the given ASPSP.
+    Provides a redirect link for the Requisition represented by the `requisitionID` passed in, for the ASPSP represented by the given `aspspID`.

-    Both `aspspID` and `aspsp` can not be NULL.
-If both are NOT NULL, ID of `aspsp` will be prefereed.

-    Both `requisitionID` and `requisition` can not be NULL.
-If both are NOT NULL, ID of `requisition` will be prefereed.

     Analogous to Step 4.2 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-6. `getRequisition({required String requisitionID})`
+6. `getRequisitionFromID({required String requisitionID})`

     Gets the Requisition identified by `requisitionID`.